sous-chefs/filesystem/README.md

 ============================

 ##### `force` Boolean (default: false)
-Set to true we unsafely create filesystems even if they already exist.
+Set to true we unsafely create filesystems.
 If there is data it will be lost.
 Should not use this unless you are quite confident.
+##### `ignore_existing` Boolean (default: false)
+Set to true we will ignore existing filesystems and recreate them.
+Double Dangerous and only for unsound behaviour.
+Use with 'force' true.
 ##### `nomkfs` Boolean (default: false)
 Set to true to disable creation of the filesystem.
 ##### `nomount` Boolean (default: false)